 2) Sandwich spread recipes with nuts and legumes

 If you are looking for alternative protein sources to animal meat, then spread recipes with nuts or legumes come in handy.
-The following avocado spread I make most often when I get fresh avocadoes in my weekly vegetable box.
+The following avocado spread (guacamole) I make most often when I get fresh avocados in my weekly vegetable box.
 It is also a great addition to any Tortilla wrap.

 - 2 ripe avocados, pitted and peeled